SCOPE OF THIS CHAPTER

 In all cases, the child should be accompanied to the placement by the social worker and helped to settle in.
 Suitable luggage should be used and a child's belongings should never be transported in bin-bags or other inappropriate containers.

 Where an emergency placement is unavoidable local authorities should always make available information that is vital to allow the Home to care safely for the child – e.g. medical information, Child Protection matters and information about any known serious behavioural issues which may place a child at risk of harm to themselves or others.

 2.4 Notification of Placement

 The child's social worker will update the child's electronic record with the details of the placement; ensuring that the LCS code accurately reflects the residential placement (K2 Homes and Hostels/PR4 Private Provision – external providers/PR1 own provision by LA).

 Where the placement is within an external provider, the Placements Officer will notify the finance section so as to trigger payments as appropriate.

-Notification of the placement will also be sent by the child's social worker to the LAC administrator in the Children's Health Team, the relevant person in the education service, the local Children's Services (if the placement is in the area of a different local authority) and the child's GP.
+Notification of the placement will also be sent by the child's social worker to the LAC administrator in the Children's Health Team, the Virtual School, the local Children's Services (if the placement is in the area of a different local authority; using the Notification form) and the child's GP.

 The child's social worker will notify all family members consulted and involved in the decision-making process of the placement.

 The child's social worker must also notify the allocated Independent Reviewing Officer or, if it is the first placement, the Independent Reviewing Service of the placement.
 This notification will trigger the appointment of an Independent Reviewing Officer, if it is the first placement, and the setting up of arrangements for a Looked After Review.

 These notifications must be made in writing, advising of the placement decision and the name and address of the children's home where the child is to be placed.